Jr-14/gameboy-emulator-in-zig-ehhhh/docs/logs/day-7.md

 0x0006  | 00001001
 0x0007  | 10010101

 So now I have to read through the specs to determine how many bytes a memory location holds.
+Alas there's no mention of how many bits/bytes a reference to memory address holds.